robjohnnoble/robjohnnoble.github.io/_pages/openings.md

 Interested candidates should email me a cover letter (one page), CV, transcripts, and the names of two references.

-The positions will remain available until filled, with an initial application deadline of 5th May 2020.
+The positions will remain available until filled, with an initial application deadline of 5th June 2020.

 The preferred starting date is October 2020.